What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Marina Del Rey

-Salt offers not just a great view of the ocean and its boats but also a fantastic menu, including a variety of everything from lobster pasta to fish & chips.
+Salt offers not just a great view of the ocean and its boats.
+We also love the fantastic menu here, including a variety of everything from lobster pasta to fish & chips.

-If you decide to spend the night in Marina Del Rey, you’ll have your choice of numerous hotels, allowing you to get a good night’s sleep before leaving this magnificent city.
+If you decide to spend the night in Marina Del Rey, there are numerous hotels here that’ll allow you to get a good night’s sleep before leaving this magnificent city.

 Malibu

-If you didn’t quite get your L.A. beach fix, try to squeeze in a day trip to Malibu.
+If you didn’t quite get your L.A. beach fix, we’d suggest squeezing in a day trip to Malibu.
 Famed for its sandy shores and celebrity homes, the seaside city, located an hour from downtown, is the perfect antidote to L.A.’s big city vibes.

 Malibu